real-itu/REAL_website/content/authors/Payam Zahadat/_index.md

   url: https://www.itu.dk/

 # Short bio (displayed in user profile at end of posts)
 bio: My research focuses on swarm robotics and collecive intelligent systems.
-I am interested in how collective and complex systems function and take inspirations from natural (e.g., biological) systems to design computational methods applicable to distributed artificial systems.

 # Interests to show in About widget
 interests: